unisoncomputing/share-api/README.md

 You may wish to run `make fixtures` to fill some in some data for local testing.

 See `./docker/docker-compose.yml` to see how the postgres and redis services are configured.

+## Self Hosting

+The Docker Compose configuration located in `./docker/docker-compose.yml` is a great place to start for learning how Share's infrastructure is set up.
+It details Share's required environment variables and shows how it expects to be connected to Postgres and Redis.

+If you have any questions about self hosting, feel free to ask in our [Discord server](https://unison-lang.org/discord).

 ## Updating unison dependencies